alphagov/paas-team-manual/docs/team/working_practices.md

 We pair on all stories to ensure that people don't get stuck on the same types of work and that there is a good distribution of knowledge across the team.
-We aim to rotate regularly, when starting new stories.
-However you can opt-out of a rotation if it would be detrimental to the progress of your current story.
+We aim to rotate pairs regularly by:

+- changing pairs when you've been on a story for more than 2 days

+- joining someone on an existing story that doesn't have a pair instead of picking up new work

 Please tick the [pair stair][] on our board when you rotate so that rotation are evenly distributed.

 [pair stair]: http://pairstair.com/